SashaTsarikova/rsschool-cv/cv.md

 ***
  ***

-The example of my code on CodeWars is bellow
+The example of my code on CodeWars could be found bellow

         function spinWords(string){
         if (string.indexOf(' ')){